marco79cgn/radio-paradise/README.md

 # radio-paradise

 A web based player for [Radio Paradise](http://www.radioparadise.com).
-It's build upon [howler-js](https://github.com/goldfire/howler.js) and plays the FLAC stream (lossless).
+It's build upon [howler-js](https://github.com/goldfire/howler.js) in plain javascript and plays the FLAC stream (lossless).
 No interaction is required, but it's possible to skip or repeat tracks and even to choose them from the playlist.

 ![alt text](https://github.com/marco79cgn/radio-paradise/blob/master/rp-player-gui.png "")